Anto-Antonia/AggregationEvent/README.md

 Users with different roles have access to manipulate the program.
 All of them can do something except a user with "GUEST" role.

-Every change is made through postman using the specific url.
+Every change is made through postman using a unique url.

 Please make sure to change everything what's needed in application.properties before starting the application.
 Also don't forget to comment everything about security config because in this application, people with specific roles can do specific actions.